 Don't dance around job security.
 Name it explicitly.

 "I know you're wondering if AI is going to replace your job.
-Here's my honest answer: we're implementing AI to handle repetitive tasks so you can focus on the work that matters more—strategy, relationships, problem-solving."
+Here's my honest answer: we're bringing in AI to handle repetitive tasks.
+That frees you to focus on work that matters more.
+Strategy.
+Client relationships.
+Problem-solving no tool can replicate."

 Then show examples.
-Point to the 80% of small businesses that report AI enhances rather than replaces their teams.
+Point to the 80% of businesses that report AI makes their teams stronger, not smaller.
 Share how other companies have used AI to grow without cutting staff.

-"Augment, not replace" only works if you demonstrate it, not just say it.
+"Augment, not replace" only works if you back it up with action.

 Step 3: Start small and prove it works